Nobody Knows (Tony Rich song): Kevin Sharp version

 American country music artist Kevin Sharp recorded a cover version of the song on his 1996 debut album, Measure of a Man.
-It was released in September 1996 as his debut single.
+It was released on September 23, 1996, as his debut single.
 It became his only number-one single on the Billboard Hot Country Singles & Tracks chart, spending four weeks on the chart.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably, saying that his "smooth, melodic voice and sensitive interpretation of the lyric signal show promise for this talented new artist."

 Music video

 The music video was directed by Jeffrey Phillips and premiered in late 1996.